Living in the Philippines with Diabetes

 I was shocked.
 I didn’t think the symptoms I was experiencing were due to diabetes.
 No one in my family has it, plus, I didn’t think I was doing anything extraordinary to lead me to this kind of illness.

-At the time of my diagnosis, my blood sugar was 375 mg/dL.
-My doctor told me to have some lab tests done so he could see if I’d started to develop any diabetes-related complications in my heart, liver, and kidneys.
+At the time of my diagnosis, my blood sugar was 20.8 mmol/L375 mg/dL.
+My doctor told me to have some lab tests done so he could see if I’d started to develop any diabetes-related complications in my heart, liver and kidneys.
 After, I was given oral medication such as metformin to take in the morning and glimepiride in the evening.
-Other than seeing my doctor twice a year, I had to begin seeing an ophthalmologist due to nerve damage in my eyes from long-term high glucose levels.
+Other than seeing my doctor twice a year, I had to begin seeing an ophthalmologist due to nerve damage in my eyes from long-term high blood glucose levels.

 Since there’s no one in my family with diabetes, I thought it was my fault I got it.
 I ate too much like there was no tomorrow.
 My family didn’t know anything about the disease and there was no other way to get information about it.
 Unlike now, there was no quick info to look on my cell phone, no extra gadgets or only support groups through social media.